nastyasimpson/Emotion_Detection_Elections/README.md

 ## Future Steps:

+* Topic distribution across documents.
+Find the most representative documents for each topic
 * Network and Graph analysis can be applied to further determine connections between accounts and their social weights in the public conversation.
 * I wanted to investigate further where the tweets were originated from geographically: During next election create a classifier model based on this dataset to label based on previous trends and most interesting features developed based on LDA Model topics clusters.
 * AI-powered keyword equipped text screener.